thieu1995/EvoRBF/README.md

 >>> evorbf.__version__
 ```

-In this example below, we will use Whale Optimization Algorithm to optimize the Signma and Weights of hidden layer
+In this example below, we will use Whale Optimization Algorithm to optimize the `sigmas` (in non-linear Gaussian
-in RBF network (WOA-RBF model) for Diabetes prediction problem.
+kernel) and `weights` (of hidden-output layer) in RBF network (WOA-RBF model) for Diabetes prediction problem.

 ```python
 import numpy as np